EtienneDuv/AtlantisProject/README.md

 `--devapp` allows you to see the application on a phone, using [Ionic Devapp](https://play.google.com/store/apps/details?id=io.ionic.devapp&hl=fr) application.

-*There initially was a .NET and JEE platform during the project but I decided to delete them, as I did not do it*
+*There initially was a .NET and JEE platform during the project but I decided to delete them, as I was not the one who did it*
 ![Global Component diagram](uml/globalComponent.jpg)

 <!--